Hilzu/modern-node-backend/README.md

 All code that handle certain paths live here.
 Modules should default export an Express router that is attached either in `app.mjs` or a module that strings together several routes.

+### `src/routes/examples.mjs`

+This file contains examples how to define routes and how to use the validate middleware.

 ## Using this template